zianksm/Protected-Pool/README.md

 # Protected Pool
-This is a uniswap v4 hooks that aims to protect liquidity providers from impermanent loss(in case of depegs) by integrating with [Cork Protocol Peg Stability Module](https://docs.cork.tech/core-concepts/peg-stability-module).
+This is a uniswap v4 hooks that aims to protect liquidity providers from impermanent loss(in case of depegs) by integrating [Cork Protocol Peg Stability Module](https://docs.cork.tech/core-concepts/peg-stability-module).

 ## Unified Position Hedging
 ![hook diagram](docs/diagram.png)